pindjouf/BXL-Cyber-Camp/projects/monitoring_101/research.md

 - Setup alerts for when there are too many failed authentication attempts.
 - Alerts for failed backups/automated reports.

+### Last notes

+You will get pretty much the same KPIs from most monitoring tools, so knowing what matters most for **your** specific use cases is gonna be key.\
+This is the difference between information and intel.

 ## Report draft on osmc-Edmund (Media server)